 Designers who use inductive proximity sensors have a choice of high-performance signal-conditioning interface ICs, each offering different sets of features, functions, and capabilities.

 In the two preceding features (see Related EEWorld Content), we looked at the inductive proximity sensor and its basic operation but did not look at the electronic interface circuit for this widely used sensor.
-This follow-up feature looks at three different ICs which are specifically designed for this sensor.
+This follow-up feature looks at three different ICs that are specifically designed for this sensor.
 It will not be a recitation of the specifications except for a critical few as needed, as you can read the linked data sheets themselves.
 Instead, it will focus on their functions, I/O, and other interesting features and capabilities.

 In inductive sensors with today’s circuitry and ICs, three coils are typically printed as copper traces on a printed circuit board (PC board), which may then be encapsulated for protection.
 They are arranged so that the transmitter coil induces a secondary voltage in the two receiver coils, which depends on the metallic target’s position above the coils.
 The signal representing the target’s position over the coils is obtained by demodulating and processing the secondary voltages from the receiver coils.
 The target can be any metal, such as aluminum, steel, or even a PC board with a printed copper layer.

-Due to its accuracy and precision, inherent ruggedness, convenient form factor, and ease of attachment, as well as flexibility in the target being sensed, inductive sensors are used widely used in industrial applications and especially in automobiles for functions such as measurements related to motor rotation and position, high-temperature air/water valve position, electronic power-steering position and torque, transmission-gear position, throttle and brake position, and active suspension.
+Due to their accuracy and precision, inherent ruggedness, convenient form factor, and ease of attachment, as well as flexibility in the target being sensed, inductive sensors are used widely in industrial applications and especially in automobiles for functions such as measurements related to motor rotation and position, high-temperature air/water valve position, electronic power-steering position and torque, transmission-gear position, throttle and brake position, and active suspension.

 We will look at three representative ICs from Texas Instruments, Renesas Electronics, and Microchip Technology, all qualified to AEC-Q100 for automotive use.
 This is not an exhaustive list.
 There are other vendors with ICs that can be used, and even the cited vendors have other inductive-sensor interface ICs with different feature sets and specifications in their portfolios.